chrisimmel/calliope/docs/README.md

 There is a strong emphasis on narrative structure.
 Calliope invents and recites stories.
 This can be through any client of its `story` API.
 The two existing clients are:
 * An [ESP32-Sparrow](https://github.com/mikalhart/ESP32-Sparrow) -- one of a family of bespoke hardware devices with a screen and optional input sensors such as camera and microphone.
 * [Clio](https://github.com/chrisimmel/calliope/tree/main/docs/Clio.md) -- a small TypeScript client included in this repo, runnable in any browser on desktop or mobile devices.
-Clio accepts image input from any accessible webcam and passes this with its request for a story continuation.
+Clio optionally takes image input from any accessible webcam, or audio input, and passes this with its request for a story continuation.
 Calliope uses this input to condition its continuation of the story.

 ## Try it Out!